 Welcome to Year 5 and Hares class.

-A typical day in Hares class will involve a maths and English lesson, a maths meeting, a spelling and a timestable session as the core subjects, in addition the children will study a full range of other subjects; science, history, geography, art, ICT, music, PE, RE, French and PSHE on a rotating timetable.
+A typical day in Hares class will involve a maths and English lesson, a spelling and a timestable Rockstar session, in addition the children will study a full range of other subjects; science, history, geography, art, ICT, music, PE, RE, French and PSHE on a rotating timetable.
 The children have discrete grammar and arithmetic lessons taught once a week, but the knowledge from these is embedded into all aspects of their maths and English learning.

 English is taught through high quality class texts that inspire, engage, challenge and promote questioning and ultimately enable the children to create a range of fiction and non-fiction English pieces to be proud of.